kabanero-io/draft-guide-working-with-pipelines/pipelines.md

 <!--
 // =================================================================================================
-// Running pipelines from the command line for your custom built application stacks
+// Using stacks that are published to internal and private registries by pipelines
 // =================================================================================================
 -->

-## Running pipelines from the command line for your custom built application stacks
+## Using stacks that are published to internal and private registries by pipelines

-If you are publishing your application stack images to any other registry you can specify your custom registry when you initialize a stack by using the `--stack-registry` option in the `appsody init` command.
-Alternatively use the following process to configure the custom repository from which your pipelines pull the container images.
+If you are publishing your application stack images to any registry other than Docker hub you can specify your custom registry when you initialize a stack by using the `--stack-registry` option in the `appsody init` command.
+This will update the stack name in the `.appsody-config.yaml` to include the registry information that will be consumed by the pipeline.

+Alternatively you can use a configmap using the following process to configure the custom repository from which your pipelines pull the container images.

 1. After you clone the `kabanero-pipelines` repository, find the `stack-image-registry-map.yaml` configmap template file.
 Add your container registry URL to this file in place of the `default-stack-image-registry-url` statement.